DDMAL/linkedmusic-website/papers.md

 <p>Dedicated to abstracts of recent papers that pertain to LinkedMusic's ideals</p>

+<h2 id="2023">2023</h2>

+Declerck, Thierry, Thomas Troelsgård, and Sussi Olsen.
+2023.
+“Towards an RDF Representation of the Infrastructure Consisting in Using Wordnets as a Conceptual Interlingua between Multilingual Sign Language Datasets.”
+In *Proceedings of GWC2023*, 8.
+Donostia / San Sebastian, Basque Country. https://www.hitz.eus/gwc2023/sites/default/files/aurkezpenak/GWC2023_paper_6591.pdf.

+> The authors present ongoing work dealing with a Linked Data compliant representation of infrastructures using wordnets for connecting multilingual Sign Language data sets.
+They built on already existing RDF and OntoLex representations of Open Multilingual Wordnet (OMW) data sets and work done by the European EASIER research project on the use of the CSV files of OMW for linking glosses and basic semantic information associated with Sign Language data sets in two languages: German and Greek.
+In this context, they started the transformation into RDF of a Danish data set, which links Danish Sign Language data and the wordnet for Danish, DanNet.
+The final objective of their work is to include Sign Language data sets (and their conceptual cross-linking via wordnets) in the Linguistic Linked Open Data cloud.

+***

 <h2 id="2022">2022</h2>

 Ansovini, Daniela, Kelli Babcock, Tanis Franco, Jiyun Alex Jung, Karen Suurtamm, and Alexandra Wong.
 2022.
 “Knowledge Lost, Knowledge Gained: The Implications of Migrating to Online Archival Descriptive Systems.” *KULA: Knowledge Creation, Dissemination, and Preservation Studies* 6 (3):1–19. https://doi.org/10.18357/kula.234.